Twin Domain Structure in Magnetically Doped Topological Insulators: Introduction

-Not only point defect appears there, but also layer defects were experimentally reported.
-As stated in the beginning we are focusing on twinning planes (TP) are~\cite{r12_Medlin_TPaStep,r14_Lee_BiSe_TP_SeDeficit,r19_Kriegner_TP}.
-TP consist in stacking fault in the layered structure of bismuth chalcogenides.
-In their ideal structure three positionings of hexagonal layers alternate similar to close packed FCC like structures.
-During the growth process there exist two distinct sites, which the atoms in the new layer can occupy.
-Therefore mirrored stacking might arise, which could be represented by 60$^{\circ}$ rotation of new layers in relation to the ideals ones~\cite{r19_Kriegner_TP}.
-Possibly there exist a few positions where TP could appear, but the most probable one lies in the vdW gap~\cite{r10_Medlin_TPenergie}.
-It consists in the mirroring of the stacking of the adjacent QLs.
-The reported experiments showed that the presence of TPs strongly depends on the used substrate~\cite{r14_Tarakina_TPvsSubstrat,r18_Levy_PreGrowProcess}.
-For clarity in the following text we will describe the position of TP by sub- and superscript denoting adjacent QLs.
-The notation $\mathcal{T}^{x}_{x+1}$ is used for simplicity and QLs are enumerated from the vacuum interface.
+The above mentioned TPs represent a stacking fault of the layered structure of bismuth chalcogenides~\cite{r12_Medlin_TPaStep,r14_Lee_BiSe_TP_SeDeficit,r19_Kriegner_TP}.
+Their ideal structure contains three possible stacking positions of hexagonal layers alternating similarly to the FCC stacking sequence.
+During the {formation of the crystal} there exist two energetically almost equivalent sites, which the atoms in the new layer can choose to occupy.
+Therefore, mirrored stacking might arise, which could be represented by a 60$^{\circ}$ rotation of new layers in relation to the ideal ones~\cite{r19_Kriegner_TP}. {It results in the inverse order of the \textit{abc}-like stacking beyond the TP (Figure~\ref{Fig_TP_strukture}).} Possibly, there exist a few positions where TP could occur, but the most probable ones lie at outer chalcogenides of quintuples ~\cite{r10_Medlin_TPenergie}.
+This means that stacking order inside each separate QL contains no defect, the perturbation occurs in the vdW gap between them.
+QLs after the TP are then constructed with a mirrored stacking order (Figure~\ref{Fig_TP_strukture}).
+The reported experiments show that the presence of TPs strongly depends on the used substrate~\cite{r14_Tarakina_TPvsSubstrat,r18_Levy_PreGrowProcess}.

-Similarly to point defects, TPs might have a significant influence on the physical properties.
-Therefore in this paper we focuse on the influence of the TP on 3D TI Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$.
-Primarily we describe a distribution of TPs in a layer material.
-Then compare behavior of magnetic and non-magnetic sample.
-Finally, the influence of TPs on the surface states is discussed.
+Similarly to point defects, TPs might have a significant influence on the physical properties~\cite{r15_Aramberri_TPaDiracSt}.
+Therefore, in this paper we focus on the influence of TPs on 3D TI \BiSe{} behavior and {their interplay with chemical disorder, especially the magnetic one.
+Primarily, we describe a distribution of TPs in a nanoscopically thin \BiSe{} slab.
+Then, we discuss their behavior under the presence of magnetic and non-magnetic dopants.
+Finally, the influence of TPs on the surface states is shown.}